Can you ‘out-purpose’ the competition?

-But the purpose that really got my attention for all the wrong reasons, was the National Australia Bank (NAB).
-NAB stated in early 2018 that their new purpose was ‘to back the bold who move Australia forward’.
+However, the purpose that really got my attention for all the wrong reasons, was the National Australia Bank’s (NAB) bold claim that their new purpose was ‘to back the bold who move Australia forward’.
 Would this mean increased risk tolerance for bold ideas and less focus on the banking staples of deposits and mortgages?
 Would this mean reward for bold high growth initiatives?
 It struck me at the time as a purpose fraught with danger.

 I was not alone in these concerns.
-NAB released the following statement ‘We know that today many people outside of the bank will be sceptical of NAB's purpose, and we understand why that might be.
-But we didn't write it for publication.
+NAB released the following statement ‘We know that today many people outside of the bank will be sceptical of NAB’s purpose, and we understand why that might be.
+But we didn’t write it for publication.
 We wrote it for ourselves.’
 Funny that.
 I thought organisations like banks existed for others, and their purpose should explain that to others.
 And if they thought people would be sceptical why was that not a red flag to someone to suggest the purpose was wrong?
 Did NAB take its eye off the banking ball by adopting a visionary sounding purpose that inadvertently distracted them from their original banking purpose?

-The problem with ‘purpose’ is that some organisations use it as their marketing strategy rather than the core of why their business exists.
-If your purpose is clear and consistent with your organisations values, there will be no backlash.
-The backlash only exists when you get your purpose wrong.
+The problem with the current trend toward ‘purpose’ is that some organisations use it as their marketing strategy rather than the core of why their business exists.

 Today, organisations know what they do (sell shower gels), some organisations even know how they do it (through clear brand differentiation, fun packaging, and a creative ad campaign), but very few know why they do what they do.

 Every organisation is created to solve a social problem.
 Perhaps one of the best examples of that is Unilever, which grew out of William Lever’s concern that poor hygiene was contributing to illness.
 In response, he created Sunlight Soap, with the purpose of ‘making cleanliness commonplace’.

 “Maintaining continuity of the organisational purpose is paramount for remaining authentic and true to who you are.”

-A purpose is both the guiding north star that leads us through rivers and valleys and the sinew that holds our organisation together.
-A purpose tells customers and staff where the business is going.
-And in light of the purpose, an organisation will follow this north star and act accordingly.
+A purpose is both a guiding north star leading you through rivers and valleys and the sinew that holds your organisation together.
+A purpose tells customers and staff where your business is going.
+It gives clarity and direction for employees to exercise initiative.

-The purpose of your business is not the domain of the marketing team, just as much as it does not belong to your customers alone.
-The purpose of the organisation is shaped by the founder and management are simply the stewards that execute it.
-No one has the authority to change the purpose as it belongs to your business.
+The purpose of your business is not the domain of your marketing team, nor does it belong to your customers alone.
+The purpose of the organisation is shaped by the original purpose – management are simply the stewards that carry it forward.
 It is the backbone of everything.
 You change it at your peril.

-It is not a marketing strategy intended to boost short term profits or a heroic statement you can make in the hopes that you will win the hearts and minds of the masses.
-If a business confuses its marketing with its purpose then it isn’t really purpose, its just PR.
+Your organisational purpose is not a marketing strategy to boost profits or a heroic statement you make in the hopes that you will win the hearts and minds of the masses.
+If a business confuses marketing with purpose then it isn’t really purpose, it’s just PR.